marklogic-community/marklogicworkflow/documentation/SPRINTS.md

 - Tools: Eclipse BPMN 2 Modeler Palette and Process diagram support, including new diagram creation for MarkLogic
 - BPMN2: loop characteristic available in activity definitions rather than as separate process step
 - DEFERRED UI: Ridiculously basic HTML widget in MLJS for rendering step and choosing action (for ease of testing)
+- REST API: Basic process initiation, udpate and tracking methods
+- Bug: Change process model URI folder to include major and minor - else doing process doc update may run new pipeline instead of old one

 ## Sprint 2 - CPF modelling